Keya Mitra is a Pushcart-Prize-winning writer of novels, essays, and short stories.

 A “brilliantly moving” exploration of fertility struggles, chronic illness, and the physical and emotional challenges of hiking multiple Camino Santiago pilgrimages

-featuring sections that won the Prairie Schooner 2024 summer nonfiction contest and The Missouri Review 2024 Perkoff Prize in Creative Nonfiction and were recognized by Narrative Magazine, New Letters, and Prairie Schooner (again).
+Featuring chapters that won the Prairie Schooner 2024 summer nonfiction contest, The Missouri Review 2024 Perkoff Prize in Creative Nonfiction, and the Pushcart Prize — and were recognized by Narrative Magazine, New Letters, and Prairie Schooner (again).

 “Sad and sweet, powerful and disturbing, light as a feather in its deftness, and deeply moving in its human wisdom.
 What a wonderful discovery.”